jspinak/brobot/docs/docs/ai-brobot-project-creation.md

 - Type safety through StateEnum and proper generics
 - Dependency injection with Spring Boot
 - Fluent APIs and method chaining
-- **EnhancedConditionalActionChain for elegant UI interactions with proper sequential composition**
+- **ConditionalActionChain for elegant UI interactions with proper sequential composition**
 - **ActionHistory for probabilistic mock testing and integration tests**
 - **Screen-adaptive RegionBuilder with Position integration for resolution-independent automation**
 - **Integrated logging with DiagnosticLogger for comprehensive pattern matching diagnostics**